vfarcic/devops24/manuscript/06-jenkins-setup.md

 git pull
 ```

+We'll need a few files from the *go-demo-3* repository you cloned in one of the previous chapters.
+To be on the safe side, please merge it the upstream.
+If you forgot the commands, they are available in the [go-demo-3-merge.sh gist](https://gist.github.com/171172b69bb75903016f0676a8fe9388).

 The requirements are the same as those from the previous chapters.
 The only difference is that I will assume that you'll store the IP of the cluster or the external load balancer as the environment variable `LB_IP`.

 For your convenience, the Gists and the specs are available below.
 Please note that they are the same as those we used in the previous chapter with the addition of the `export LB_IP` command.